ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 functors above in pairs, with one funtor projecting down to the left, and the next one including back with either a left or right adjoint of the projection.

-For example for $X \in SuperFormalSmoothSet$ a generalized [[superspace]], then applying the topmost functor in prop. \ref{SuperSmoothSetsSystemOfAdjunctions} to it yields its underlying bi-fermionic formal smooth space, regarded as an object in
+For example given a generalized [[superspace]], then applying the top-most functor in prop. \ref{SuperSmoothSetsSystemOfAdjunctions} to it yields its underlying bi-fermionic formal smooth space, regarded as an object in
 $FormalSmoothSet$.
-But if we work in supergeometry, then we want that result to be understood as a superspace again, one that just so happens to have no odd directions left, so we re-include it by the inclusion right adjoint to the top projection.
-This composite operation of projection and re-embedding defines an [[endofunctor]], on $SuperFormalSmoothSet$, which following prop. \ref{AdjointCylinderOnSuperAffines} we should denote by
+But if we work in supergeometry, then we want this result to be understood as a superspace again, one that just so happens to have no odd directions, so we re-include it by the inclusion right adjoint to the top projection.
+This composite operation of projection and re-embedding defines an [[endofunctor]], on $SuperFormalSmoothSet$, which, following prop. \ref{AdjointCylinderOnSuperAffines}, we should denote by

 $$
   \overset{\rightrightarrows}{(-)}